unh-aes-resources/org-workflow/workflow/course_instructor_guide.md

 - Teams:
   - Students: All the students will be added to the “Students” team.
-  - For teamwork or group projects, sub-teams are created under the “Students” team with naming convention <team number>-<aaa>-<bbb>, where aaa and bbb are GitHub usernames of students in the sub-team.
+  - For teamwork or group projects, sub-teams are created under the “Students” team with naming convention team_number-aaa-bbb, where aaa and bbb are GitHub usernames of students in the sub-team.

 - Repositories: